k-sophia/CTF/Target_Cyber_Defense/Tier1/D12_Final_Boss.md

 ```
 2 partition tables were discovered:
 - `W95 FAT32 (LBA)` Partition with size 256MB
-    - Possible the RaspberryPi boot partition, will refer as boot partition
+    - Possible the RaspberryPi boot partition
+    - Possibly the Raspberry Pi boot partition
+    - Referred to as "boot partition" in this writeup
 - `Linux` Partition with size 4x2GB
-    - Will refer to this as our root partition
+    - Referred to as "root partition" in this writeup

 <p align="center">
   <img src="./images/D12_02.png" alt="fdisk -l sdcard.img" width="400"/>